-The Parent and the Company maintain various employee compensation plans for the benefits of the Company's employees and its affiliates.
-The two types of employee compensation are granted under share-based compensation and cash-based compensation plans.
+The Parent and the Company maintains various employee compensation plans for the benefits of the Company's employees and its affiliates.
+Two types of employee compensation are granted under share-based compensation and cash-based compensation plans.

 Share-based Compensation